Place in the Old Testament

 In the Hebrew Scriptures there is a single book of Samuel as the third book in the former prophets.
 There are four books in this collection: Joshua, Judges, Samuel and Kings, which effectively is a four-volume history of Israel from the conquest of the land under Joshua to the exile in Babylon.

-The former prophets are often thought of as Deuteronomic history, as they describe history
+The former prophets are often described as Deuteronomic history, as they describe history

 from the perspective of the God’s covenant with Moses.
 When the nation, particularly the